-(ix) The number of Afghan evacuees who have been relocated from the United States to a third country (with countries to which they were relocated identified): 411.
+(ix) The number of Afghan evacuees who have been relocated from the United States to a third country (with countries to which they were relocated identified): 455.

-Data include 15 Afghan evacuees relocated by the International Organization for Migration (IOM) to Australia, 393 Afghan evacuees relocated by IOM to Canada, one Afghan evacuee relocated to Canada by IOM in coordination with CBP, one Afghan evacuee who voluntarily withdrew his application for admission and was relocated to Qatar for onward travel to Turkey, and one Afghan evacuee who voluntarily withdrew his application for admission and relocated to Qatar for onward travel to another destination.
+Data include 15 Afghan evacuees relocated by the International Organization for Migration (IOM) to Australia, 437 Afghan evacuees relocated by IOM to Canada, one additional Afghan evacuee relocated to Canada by IOM in coordination with CBP, one Afghan evacuee who voluntarily withdrew his application for admission to the United States and was relocated to Qatar for onward travel to Turkey, and one Afghan evacuee who voluntarily withdrew his application for admission to the United States and relocated to Qatar for onward travel to another destination.